It’s known for its brash violence and heavyweight star leads – so what makes heist movie Heat a story about love?

 Heat’s visual storytelling

 Many of Heat’s significant moments are visual.
-In fact, from its hyper-real gunfight to the final scenes some parts of the movie have no dialogue.
+In fact, from its hyper-real gunfight to the final scenes some significant parts of the movie have no dialogue.
+Unpacking these fleeting visuals reveals subtler stories alongside the brash, bullet-heavy plot of a heist gone wrong.

 Lieutenant Hanna lives among the dead by virtue of his job as homicide detective.
 As a result, he can’t easily return to the living (his wife and step daughter).
 The horrors he sees, plus the requirements of the job – to be as heavy handed and inscrutable as any gangster – take a toll on those close to him.